valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 ## Description

+### Overview

+In this tutorial:

+* You will build, run and customize a complete multi-table database web app
+    * Use tomorrow on your organizations databases
+* You will also gain an excellent introduction to several popular Python technologies -- web apps, database access, project development, etc.

 ### What is API Logic Server

 API Logic Server is an open source Python system that creates __customizable database web app projects:__